High School Musical 3: Senior Year: International releases

-The film premiered on Disney Channel India on October 18, 2009, and on December 5, 2009, in Disney Channel Asia.
-On December 4, 2009, for one night only, it premiered on Disney Cinemagic, and it premiered on Disney Channel in the United Kingdom and Ireland in January/February 2010.
-It premiered on December 12, 2009, on Disney Channel New Zealand/Australia.
-And March 16, 2011, in Latin America.
-It premiered in France on October 31, 2011, on M6.
+The film premiered in Russia/CIS, Romania, and Bulgaria on July 14, 2008 on Jetix Eastern Europe.
+The second premiere took place on December 18, 2011 on Disney Channel Russia.
+The film premiered on Disney Channel India on October 18, 2009, and on December 5, 2009 on Disney Channel Asia.
+On December 4, 2009, for one night only, it premiered on Disney Cinemagic and it premiered on Disney Channel in the United Kingdom and Ireland in January/February 2010.
+It premiered on December 12, 2009 on Disney Channel New Zealand/Australia and on March 16, 2011 on Disney Channel Latin America.
+It premiered in France on October 31, 2011 on M6.

 Future

 Spin-off

 A spin-off film, Sharpay's Fabulous Adventure (2011), was released direct-to-video and on television.
 Set one year after the events of Senior Year, it follows Sharpay Evans' life after graduation as she sets out to earn a place in a Broadway show.

 Planned sequel

 In early 2016, Disney announced that a fourth installment of the series was "in the works", later announcing a casting call for the film, tentatively referred to as High School Musical 4.
 In March 2016, details about the film's prospective principal characters were reported.
+However, the project ultimately did not enter development.